Plancherel theory for real spherical spaces: Construction of the Bernstein morphisms: Induced Plancherel measures

 \begin{proof} Let us denote by $\la\cdot, \cdot\ra$ the scalar product on $\widetilde \M_\pi^I$.
 By definition it is given by \eqref{FORM11} (summed over all $\sc,\st$) for almost all $[\pi]$.
 Now summation of \eqref{I-Hermitian form} over all $\sc,\st$ implies for all $x\in \widetilde\M_\pi^I$ that

 In particular, for $x\in \widetilde\M_\pi^{I,\lambda}$ this is condition (\ref{ONB1}) so that Lemma \ref{lemma ONB} applies. \end{proof}

 \begin{rmk} Of particular interest is the case of a multiplicity one space, i.e. where we have $\dim \M_\pi \leq 1$ for almost all $\pi \in \supp\mu$.
 This is for instance satisfied in the group case $Z= G \times G/ \diag G\simeq G$, for complex symmetric spaces, and in the Riemannian situation $Z=G/K$.
-We claim that the condition $\dim \M_\pi \leq 1$ implies $\Wc=\{\1\}$.
+For a symmetric space the condition that $\dim \M_\pi \leq 1$ for almost all $\pi$ implies $\Wc=\{\1\}$.
 To see that we first observe that there are $|\Wc|$-many open $H$-orbits $\Oc\subset G/Q$, each isomorphic to $H/ L_H$ as a unimodular $H$-space.
 Integration over these open $H$-orbits yields at least $|\Wc|$-many tempered functionals for representations $\pi$ with generic parameters in the most-continuous spectrum of $Z$, say $\eta_{\pi, w}$ for $w\in \Wc$.
 Now there is a subtle point that a priori we only have $\M_\pi \subset (V_\pi^{-\infty})^H_{\rm temp}$.
 But forming wave packets finally yields that these $\eta_{\pi,w}$ indeed contribute a.e. to the $L^2$-spectrum.
 For this one needs an estimate of $\eta_{\pi,w}$ which is locally uniform with respect to $\pi$.
 For the case of a symmetric space $Z$ such an estimate is given in \cite{vdBII} Thm.~9.1.
-The claim follows.
+The statement follows.